Julie HandysideKindergarten/ Science 1st-3rd

 Charleen LoperFirst Grade

 She grew up in southern California and fell in love with her husband who grew up in Nampa, Idaho.
 They spent five years in California and moved to Idaho to raise their children.
 Their entire family have attended Boise State University and Mrs. Loper's favorite colors are, of course, blue and orange!
-During her free time, Mrs. Loper enjoys reading, working on creative projects, riding her bike, and especially spending time with her family and friends.
+During her free time, Mrs. Loper enjoys reading, working on creative projects, planting flowers, riding her bike, and especially spending time with her family and friends.

 Mrs. Loper looks forward to working together with her student's families here at North Star to create a classroom full of lifelong learners!